Student Loan Disbursement: Learn How Your Funds Reach You

-So, you have got into an educational institute and have applied for financial aid and are ready to start your college journey.
+So, you have got into an educational institute and have applied for financial aid, and are ready to start your college journey.
 You and many others like you, who have applied for student loans might have some confusion regarding when and who the money from the financial aid goes to after being approved.
 Student loan disbursement is not as easy as receiving a check in your name for the amount of your loan.
 There is much more to it than just having the lender hand off money to the student applying for the loan.
-If you are completing your education using student loans, then it is imperative for you to understand how disbursement works.
+If you are completing your education using student loans, then you must understand how disbursement works.

 Table of Content